 When To Seek Urgent Care

-Urgent Cares perform a valuable healthcare service that’s positioned between the doctor’s visit and the hospital emergency room.
+Urgent Care performs valuable healthcare services that are positioned between the doctor’s visit and the hospital emergency room.
 Visit Urgent Care for treatment of the following:

 - Abrasions, cuts, bumps or bruises

 - Nausea and vomiting that’s not severe or debilitating